chenjie/serverless-oinp-notifier/README.md

 - SK: a date-time string specified in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601)

 It is designed this way to allow easy query for the latest record.

+### Use lambda layers

+You can use lambda layers to reduce the deployment package size from 45 MB to <100 KB.
+Checkout the `use-layers` branch of this repo.

 ## License